platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 | `environment.source-operation` | A source operation has completed. |
 | `environment.certificate.renewal` | An environment's SSL certificate has been renewed. |

-#### `integration` events
+#### `integration` activities

-Events that relate to an integration.
+Activities that relate to an integration.
-The following table presents the possible events:
+The following table presents the possible activities:

 | Name | Description |
 |------|-------------|